BU-ISCIII/SARS-Cov2_analysis/Illumina-amplicons/pipeline_launch.md

 java -jar snpEff.jar build -gff3 -v sars-cov-2
 cd /path/to/service/07-annotation/
 ```
+We are going to annotate both low frequency variants and majority variants.
 Now we can do the same as always and run the [lablog](./07-annotation/lablog):
 ```
 bash lablog